-Compared to the rest of the Detroit market, the North End submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Detroit market, the North End region has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 18 listings have been listed, which means spaces are probably leasing quickly.
+In the last 90 days, 9 listings have been posted online, which means office spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 111% of the available space in the North End are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,670 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this area are around 4 floors.
+The standard measurement for office space in this area is around 1,880 sqft.
+Most buildings in this region are around 3 stories.
 Most buildings in this area were built in 1929 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Education is the dominant industry in this area.
+Education is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst North End occupants.
-Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.